gbif/data-blog/content/post/2025-03-26-species-accumulations-curves-with-gbif-sql-downloads/index.en.md

 In this post, I will focus on the group **Amphibia**.

-Here below is a basic species accumulation curve for **Amphibia** in **Sweden**.
+Here below is a basic species accumulation curve for **Amphibia** in **Sweden** (SE).
 Here we see that since around 1980, the total number of species has been fairly constant, suggesting that the group is well sampled in Sweden, and therefore it is very unlikely for there to be any **data gaps** for Amphibia is Sweden.
 This, of course, does not imply that continued monitoring is not useful for other reasons.

 The total number of occurrences for Amphibia are also plotted as variably-sized circles.
 We can see that the rate of increase is less than 1 species "discovered" species per year.